The Fool in the Bible

 Proverbs 3:5,6 says to: "Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge Him and He will direct your paths."
 A foolish person totally ignores these commands and leans completely on his own understanding.
 He thinks he can do no wrong and trusts in his own heart (Proverbs 12:15 and 28:26).

 There is an old song made famous by Frank Sinatra and was even done later by Elvis Presley.
 It is entitled My Way.
 It is about a man who is looking back on his life and is proud that he was able to live it just as he wanted to live and not the way someone else wanted him to do it.
-"I did it my way" is heard over and over again.
-Well this is the anthem of the fool.
+The phrase "I did it my way" is heard over and over again in the song.
+Well, this is the anthem of the fool.
 He will not listen to what anyone else has to say on how to live.
 He won't even listen to God.
 A fool thinks that he knows everything.
 He despises wisdom and instruction.
-And he won't even listen to his own father (Proverbs 18:13; 1:7 and 15:5).
+And he won't listen to his own father (Proverbs 18:13; 1:7 and 15:5).

 V. He Refuses Correction

 While the wise receive discipline and correction and turn toward the right path, the fool refuses discipline.
 Once again, it isn't because he is stupid and doesn't get what is trying to be taught.
 He is arrogant and hates to be disciplined (Proverbs 17:10 and 12:1).
 The Bible goes as far as to say that even trying to share wisdom with him is folly itself (Proverbs 16:22).
 As we stated earlier, he considers it an abomination to depart from evil, so the foolish person is virtually unchangeable.
 Proverbs uses a vivid picture here to tell us this: "Crush a fool in a mortar with a pestle along with crushed grain, yet his folly will not depart from him" (27:22).
-It gives another unpleasant and vivid picture of this fact in the chapter before: "Like a dog returns to his vomit is a fool who repeats his folly" (26:11).
+The chapter earlier gives another unpleasant but vivid picture of this fact.
+It states: "Like a dog returns to his vomit is a fool who repeats his folly" (26:11)

 Unfortunately, as we consider the biblical definition of a fool, we see that there are lots of them in the world.
 They live apart from God and His wisdom and try to live life their own way.
 We must not allow ourselves to be pulled into their folly, because we know that ultimately their end is destruction.
 And we must acknowledge God in all of our ways, knowing that His way is best.
 May we all, as we come to the end of life's journey, declare as our anthem: "I did it His way!"
 For wisdom comes from the Lord.